MarekMatejak/Physiolibrary/README.md

 ## Installation
 * Physiolibrary/package.mo can be directly opened by each Modelica environments.

-* OpenModelica: Physiolibrary is already included in full installation of OpenModelica from version 1.9.
+* OpenModelica: Physiolibrary is already included from version 1.9.

 * Dymola support of physical units:
   * Using Windows batch script: call "Physiolibrary\Resources\Install\Dymola\install.bat"